SystemsApproach/tcpcc/design.rst

 avoid the situation in which the system throughput approaches zero.
 The goal is for the mechanism to be *stable*\ —where packets continue to get through the network even when it is operating under heavy load.
-For a mechanism to not be stable under certain circumstances is the very definition of *congestion collapse*.
+If a mechanism is not stable under heavy load, the network will suffer from *congestion collapse*.

 Fairness
 ~~~~~~~~~~~~~